 Basal cell carcinoma (BCC) is usually curable if the lesions are restricted to a small area of the skin.
 However, in rare cases, the lesions can become disfiguring, invade surrounding tissue, or metastasize.
-In these instances of advanced BCC, the disease cannot be effectively treated with surgery or radiation — the standard treatments.
+In these instances of advanced BCC, the disease cannot be effectively treated with the standard treatments of surgery or radiation.

 On January 30, 2012, the US Food and Drugs Administration (FDA) approved vismodegib (Erivedge®, made by Genentech, Inc. USA) for the treatment of adults with metastatic basal cell carcinoma.
 It is not currently funded by PHARMAC in New Zealand (Aug 2016).